MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/imceaex-ndr.md

 X500:/O=MMS/OU=EXCHANGE ADMINISTRATIVE GROUP (FYDIBOHF23SPDLT)/CN=RECIPIENTS/CN=User-addd-4b03-95f5-b9c9a421957358d

 > [!NOTE]
 > The most common items will be replaced.
 However, there may be other symbols in the `LegacyExchangeDN` attribute that will also be changed from the way that they appear in the NDR.
 Generally, any character pattern of "+##" must be replaced with the corresponding ASCII symbol.
+For example:
+>
+> - Replace "+2C" with a comma (,) character.
+> - Replace "+2E" with a period (.) character.
+> - Replace "+3F" with a question mark (?) character.
+> - Replace "+40" with an at symbol (@)
+> - Replace "+5F" with an underscore (_) character

 If you are unfamiliar with the ASCII code in question, see [ASCII Character Codes Chart 1](https://msdn.microsoft.com/library/60ecse8t%28v=vs.80%29.aspx).